Vest Family Trust – how to wind up old Family Trust

 A: The full answer is contained elsewhere on this page.
 And it is repeated in our cover letter that comes with the Vesting Kit.

 The short answer is to treat the “Supervisor” as one of the controllers of the Family Trust.
-And have them sign, in effect, as one of the Appointors.
+Have them sign, in effect, as one of the Appointors.
 It is a conservative and cautious position to take.
 The more people that ‘seem’ to be in control of the Family Trust that sign the Vesting Deed, the better.

 I know that Dad is not dead.
 But if Dad was dead, then his next of kin or executors normally sign where Dad would normally sign the Vesting Deed.